Nevada

+The state's name means "snowy" in Spanish, referring to Nevada's extensive number of mountain ranges capped with snow in winter, which help make Nevada among the highest US states by mean altitude.
+These include the Carson Range portion of the Sierra Nevada (and about 1/3 of Lake Tahoe by surface area), as well as the Toiyabe Range, Ruby Mountains, and Spring Mountains (which exemplify the sky islands of the Great Basin montane forests), in western, central, northeastern, and southern Nevada, respectively.
+Nevada is the driest U.S. state, both lying in the rain shadow of the Sierra Nevada and receiving among the highest solar irradiance of any U.S. state, and is thus largely desert and semi-arid.
+Nevada comprises the majority of the Great Basin, as well as a large portion of the Mojave Desert.
+In 2020, 80.1% of the state's land was managed by various jurisdictions of the U.S. federal government, both civilian and military.
 Droughts in Nevada, which are influenced by climate change, have been increasing in frequency and severity, putting a further strain on Nevada's water security.
 Nonetheless, Nevada is among the leaders in adapting to climate change, including via climate science at Desert Research Institute, extensive water recycling in the Las Vegas metropolitan area, voter-mandated investment in solar power, hosting leading electric vehicle manufacturing ecosystem resources at the largest industrial park in the U.S., and developing the largest lithium mine in the U.S. for use in electric batteries.

 Etymology

 The name "Nevada" comes from the Spanish adjective nevada (/es/), meaning "snowy" or "snow-covered".
-The state takes its name from the Nevada Territory, which in turn was named for the Sierra Nevada.
+The state takes its name from the Nevada Territory, which in turn may have been named either for the Sierra Nevada (Spain) mountain range, or for the Sierra Nevada mountain range lying mostly in neighboring California, or just as a descriptive name for a range of snowy mountains.
+A number of other mountain ranges in Spanish-speaking countries are also named "Sierra Nevada".

 Standard pronunciation

-Nevadans pronounce the second syllable with the "a" of "apple" (/nəˈvædə/).
+Nevadans typically pronounce the second syllable with the "a" of "apple" (/nəˈvædə/).
 Despite this, some people from outside of the state pronounce it with the "a" of "palm" (/nəˈvɑːdə/).
 Although the quality, but not the length, of the latter pronunciation is closer to the Spanish pronunciation (Spanish //a// is open central /[ä]/, whereas American English //ɑː// varies from back /[ɑː]/ to central /[äː]/), it is not the pronunciation used by Nevadans.
 State Assemblyman Harry Mortenson proposed a bill to recognize the alternative pronunciation of Nevada, though the bill was not supported by most legislators and never received a vote.
 The Nevadan pronunciation is the one used by the state legislature.
 At one time, the state's official tourism organization, TravelNevada, stylized the name of the state as "Nevăda", with a breve over the a indicating the locally preferred pronunciation, which was also available as a license plate design until 2007.